sergioshimada/spring-eureka-feign-examples/README.md

 # spring-eureka-feign-examples
-Exaples of application with spring eureka server/client and spring feign
+Examples of application with spring eureka server/client and spring feign

+Execution Order:
+eureka-server
+eureka-client and eureka-consumer-feign